 - a commentary on further guidance produced by HMRC

-- the upcoming deadline of 26 November 2018 when transitional provisions end and three year rules come into play
+- the deadline of 26 November 2018 when some transitional provisions ended and three year rules came into play

 He has considerable experience of dealing with agricultural tenancies, tenancies of farm workers cottages, business tenancies for farmers and rural landowners.
 He has advised extensively on agricultural tenancy issues.
 He frequently gives guidance on SDLT issues arising from the firm’s clients.
 Since the introduction of the 3% surcharge to SDLT on 1 April 2016 he has been very involved in advising on the difficulties created.
 He has contributed suggestions on how to improve the HMRC guidance as they went through a review process.

 He has written a number of articles on the 3% surcharge, including on the replacement of only or main residence exception and the three-year rules and on the rules for properties with granny flats or other subsidiary dwellings.